Beats (brand): Beats Music

-On July 2, 2012, Beats announced it had acquired the online music service MOG, in a purchase reported to have been between $10 million and $16 million.
-Beats stated that the acquisition was part of the company's goal to develop a "truly end-to-end music experience".
+In July 2012, Beats acquired the online music service MOG for $14 million, as part of the company's goal to develop a "truly end-to-end music experience".
 The acquisition did not include the company's blog and advertising network, the MOG Music Network, which was sold in a separate transaction to the broadcasting company Townsquare Media in August 2012.

 While MOG indicated that it would continue to operate independently with no immediate change in service, Beats subsequently announced a new subscription-based online music service, known as Beats Music, which launched in January 2014.
-In comparison to its competitors, such as Spotify and Google Play Music, the service emphasizes recommendations by music professionals alongside algorithmic recommendations.
-MOG was shut down on May 31, 2014, and existing users were directed to Beats Music.
+In comparison to competitors, such as Spotify and Google Play Music, the service emphasized recommendations by music professionals alongside algorithmic recommendations.
+MOG was shut down in May 2014, and existing users were directed to Beats Music.
 Beats Music was in turn replaced by Apple Music in June 2015; the service also incorporated a Beats-branded online radio station, called "Beats 1", but the name was later changed to "Apple Music 1".

 Dolby Atmos Support

 In May 2021, Apple announced spatial audio with Dolby Atmos support.
-Apple Music will automatically play Dolby Atmos tracks on AirPods, AirPods Pro, AirPods Max, and all Beats headphones with an H1 or W1 chip.
+Apple Music automatically plays Dolby Atmos tracks on AirPods, AirPods Pro, AirPods Max, and all Beats headphones with an H1 or W1 chip.

+Partnerships/Collaborations

+In the 2000s, as a result of Jimmy Iovine's role at Interscope Records, Beats headphones and speakers were featured in numerous Interscope music videos, including those by artists such as Lady Gaga, Miley Cyrus, and Nicki Minaj.

+Beats has since collaborated with many musicians throughout the years, including Lil Wayne, DJ Khaled, Travis Scott, Pharrell Williams, and Jennie from K-pop girl group Blackpink.
+The brand has also collaborated with professional athletes such as LeBron James, Lionel Messi, Shohei Ohtani, as well as other high-profile celebrities like Kim Kardashian and Kylie Jenner.

+Beats’ collaborations with specific brands have included partnerships with Alexander Wang, MCM (Modern Creation München), Fendi, Violet Grey, Balmain, and AMBUSH.